RiversDong/AcrDetector/README.md

     re_domain and re_tbl: hth domain. hmmscan results in different formats
     re_protein: translated protein from CDS region

-	There are 7 colums
+	There are 2 colums
-	ID	length	function("1" means unknow function)	codon distance	dev	hth("1" hth in the downstream)
+    Acr id and Probability estimation
+    All Acrs are ranked according to the probability